martdegraaf/martdegraaf.github.io/src/blog/content/posts/application-gateway-ipv6/index.md

 2. External endpoints
 3. Nested endpoints

+#### Azure endpoints

+Azure endpoints point directly to Azure resources.
+However, in our case, we are not directly refering to one Web App or one Public IP address.
+Therefore, Azure endpoints are not suitable for our scenario here.

+#### Nested endpoints

 I initially attempted to use nested endpoints, but they were incompatible with the health probes.

-This could be fixed by creating a nested traffic manager profile for each application instead of per Application Gateway.
-This approach allowed us to create three Traffic Manager profiles per application, which seemed like a good solution until we encountered the subscription limit of 200 Traffic Manager profiles.
+A solution for the healthchecks to work was to create a nested traffic manager profile for each application instead of per Application Gateway.
+This approach forced us to create three Traffic Manager profiles per application, which seemed like a good solution until we encountered the subscription limit of 200 Traffic Manager profiles.

+#### External endpoints

+Another solution for the healthchecks to work was to use external endpoints instead of nested endpoints in the parent Traffic Manager profile.
-As a result, we switched to using external endpoints that pointed to the FQDNs of the nested Traffic Manager profiles.
-This allowed us to stay within the subscription limits while still achieving the desired failover behavior.
+When we switched to using external endpoints that pointed to the FQDNs of the nested Traffic Manager profiles, this had some major advantages.

+- It allowed us to stay within the subscription limits while still achieving the desired failover behavior.
+- It simplified the overall architecture by reducing the number of Traffic Manager profiles needed.
+- It ensured that the health probes functioned correctly, providing reliable monitoring of the Application Gateways' availability.

 ```bicep {linenos=table,file="traffic-manager-priority.bicep"}
 ```